Inflammatory bowel disease

 Many people with ulcerative colitis have vitamin and mineral deficiencies (because of loss of appetite, reduced absorption by the colon, and chronic diarrhea).
 Some medications may also lower important nutrients in the body.
 For example, sulfasalazine reduces the body's ability to absorb folate (folic acid), and corticosteroids can reduce calcium levels.
 Making sure you get enough nutrients is a crucial part of treating ulcerative colitis.
 Your doctor may recommend taking a multivitamin daily.

-- Folic acid (800 mcg per day) -- Many people who have ulcerative colitis have low levels of folic acid in their blood.
+- Folic acid: Many people who have ulcerative colitis have low levels of folic acid in their blood.
 In addition, some medications, such as sulfasalzine, may cause levels of folic acid in the body to drop.
 People with ulcerative colitis also have a higher risk of developing colon cancer, but some studies have found that taking folic acid can reduce that risk.
 Folic acid can mask a vitamin B12 deficiency.
 If you take folic acid for a long period, your doctor should monitor your levels of B12.

-- Omega-3 fatty acids found in fish oil (3.7 g of EPA and 2.2 g of DHA per day) -- At least one study has found that, compared to placebo, fish oil supplements containing omega-3 fatty acids may reduce symptoms and prevent recurrence of ulcerative colitis.
+- Omega-3 fatty acids found in fish oil: At least one study has found that, compared to placebo, fish oil supplements containing omega-3 fatty acids may reduce symptoms and prevent recurrence of ulcerative colitis.
 Other studies show different results, however.
 Some experts suggest that omega-3 fatty acids may be valuable when used in combination with sulfasalazine or other medications.
-Do not take high doses of a fish oil supplement if you take blood thinning medication.
+DO NOT take high doses of fish oil if you take blood-thinning medication.

-- Probiotics -- Several studies indicate that taking probiotics, or "good" bacteria, can help reduce symptoms.
-The types of probiotics studies have varied: Two studies used a non-disease-causing type of E. coli.
-Another study found that giving Lactobaccillus, Bifidobacteria, and a nondisease causing type of Streptococcus to people with chronic pouchitis helped prevent the condition.
-Sacchromyces boulardi (250 mg 2 - 3 times per day) may also help generally improve the health of the intestine.
+- Probiotics: Several studies indicate that taking probiotics, or "good" bacteria, can help reduce symptoms.
+One study found that giving Lactobaccillus , Bifidobacteria , and a nondisease causing type of Streptococcus to people with chronic pouchitis helped prevent the condition.
+Sacchromyces boulardi may also help improve the overall health of the intestine.
+Consult your doctor to be sure probiotics are appropriate for your case.

-- Vitamin D (1,000 IU per day) -- is necessary to maintain strong bones.
+- Vitamin D: is necessary to maintain strong bones.
 People with ulcerative colitis, especially those who take corticosteroids, often have low levels of vitamin D and are at risk for osteoporosis.

-- Calcium (1,000 - 1,200 mg per day) -- is also needed for strong bones.
+- Calcium: is also needed for strong bones.
 Ask your doctor if you need a calcium supplement.
+Calcium at certain doses may interfere with some medications.

-- N-acetyl glucosamine -- Preliminary research suggests that N-acetyl glucosamine supplements or enemas may improve symptoms of inflammatory bowel disease.
-But more studies are needed to know whether glucosamine would have any effect on ulcerative colitis.
+- N-acetyl glucosamine: Preliminary research suggests that N-acetyl glucosamine supplements or enemas may improve symptoms of inflammatory bowel disease.
+More studies are needed to know whether glucosamine would have any effect on ulcerative colitis.
+N-acetylglucosamine can potentially interact with certain medications, including, but not limited to, medications used for blood thinning, such as warfarin (Coumadin) and aspirin.

 Because of the presence of inflammation and the nature of the disease, ulcerative colitis should not be treated with herbs alone.
 However, herbs may be a useful complement to traditional medical treatment.
-Remember that herbs can trigger side effects and interact with other herbs, supplements, or medications.
+Herbs can trigger side effects and interact with other herbs, supplements, or medications.
 For these reasons, you should take herbs with care, under the supervision of a health care provider.

-- Psyllium seeds (Plantaginis ovatae) -- In one study, people with ulcerative colitis who took 20 g of ground psyllium seeds 2 times per day with water stayed in remission as long as when they took the prescription drug mesalamine.
-Combining the 2 therapies was even more effective.
+- Psyllium seeds ( Plantaginis ovatae ): In one study, people with ulcerative colitis who took 20 g of ground psyllium seeds 2 times per day with water stayed in remission when they took the prescription drug mesalamine.
 More research is needed to confirm this finding.
 Psyllium is a type of insoluble fiber, and may be irritating to some people, especially during flares.
 Talk to your doctor to determine if psyllium can help you.
 Some people may have better results using soluble fiber, such as flax seed or oat bran, in combination with or instead of psyllium.
 Constipation could occur, however.
 Talk to your doctor about whether this combination is right for you.
+Psyllium can interfere with certain medications.

-- Boswellia (Boswellia serrata, 550 mg 3 times per day for up to 6 weeks) -- Boswellia has anti-inflammatory properties.
+- Boswellia ( Boswellia serrata ): Boswellia has anti-inflammatory properties.
 One small study suggests that people who took boswellia had similar improvement as people who took the prescription drug sulfasalazine.
-More research is needed to be sure.
+More research is needed.
 Boswellia may interact with other drugs and supplements, so talk to your doctor before taking it.

-- Curcumin or turmeric (Curcuma longa, 1 - 2 g per day) -- shows anti-inflammatory properties in test tubes.
+- Curcumin or turmeric ( Curcuma longa ): shows anti-inflammatory properties in test tubes.
 One small study found that people with inflammatory bowel disease who took curcumin reduce their symptoms and their need for medications.
-But the study was preliminary, and more evidence is needed.
+However, more research is needed.
+People with gallbladder disease or gastro esophageal reflux disease (GERD), hormone-related cancers, or people who are taking blood-thinning medications, should not take curcumin without first consulting with their doctors.

 Other evidence for using herbs to treat ulcerative colitis is mostly lacking.
 Among the herbs that have been used traditionally to treat inflammation within the digestive tract are: